Qualitative Research: Definition

-Qualitative Research Definition: Qualitative research is a market research method that focuses on obtaining data through open-ended and conversational communication.
+Qualitative research is defined as a market research method that focuses on obtaining data through open-ended and conversational communication.
 This method is not only about “what” people think but also “why” they think so.
 The qualitative research method allows for in-depth and further probing and questioning of respondents based on their responses, where the interviewer/researcher also tries to understand their motivation and feelings.

 Qualitative Research Methods with Examples

 Qualitative research methods are designed in a manner that they help reveal the behavior and perception of a target audience with reference to a particular topic.
 There are different types of qualitative research methods like an in-depth interview, focus groups, ethnographic research, content analysis, case study research that are usually used.